 3. What are the appropriate limits of punishment?
 Do we punish too much and or too little?
 Are we too strict or too forgiving?
 What is the appropriate relationship of punishment and mercy?
 Are there some acts which strain our capacity to make judgments or for which punishment, no matter how severe, seems an inadequate response?

 The Seminar.
-We shall read closely, and discuss at length, material ranging from such “classics” as the Book of Job, Tocqueville’s Democracy in America, and Thoreau on civil disobedience, to legal cases, literary treatments of punishment, and film.
+We shall read closely, and discuss at length, material ranging from “classics” such as the Book of Job and Thoreau on civil disobedience, to legal cases, literary treatments of punishment, and film.
 The range is broad, asking each of us to move out from our areas of specialization to see the subject of punishment through an interdisciplinary lens.
 Participation in the seminar demands no specialized training in law or jurisprudence.

-In the Job story the association of punishment, even undeserved punishment, and assumptions about guilt are so strong that when someone known for his righteousness is punished his neighbors assume that he must be guilty of something.
+In the Job story the association of punishment, even undeserved punishment, and assumptions about guilt are so strong that when someone known for his righteousness is suffering his neighbors assume that he must be guilty of something.
 This reading invites an exploration of the pains of punishment and the social judgments that generally accompany it.
-Tolstoy’s short story and the film Noon Wine explore the opposite phenomenon, namely an instance in which someone who is in fact guilty of a crime is not punished.
-They suggest that in the absence of punishment there can be no expiation of sin.
-The week will conclude with a Supreme Court case on capital punishment and a recent law review article.
-Both examine the place and significance of punishment in our contemporary moral and legal lives.

-The second week–What Does Punishment Say About Those Who Punish?–turns from those who are punished to those who punish.
+The second week–What Does Punishment Say about Those Who Punish?–turns from those who are punished to those who punish.
 We will examine some of the functions that punishment serves and ask about the demands that a just system of punishment makes on those who punish.
-This week takes up some of the classic arguments about punishment, and includes a reading by George Herbert Mead suggesting that decisions about when, how, and who to punish work to draw boundaries of inclusion and exclusion in any community.
-We will use the film The Shawshank Redemption to see how the fate of those excluded is represented in popular culture.
+This week takes up some classic arguments about punishment and includes a reading by George Herbert Mead suggesting that decisions about when, how, and who to punish work to draw boundaries of inclusion and exclusion in any community.
+We will discuss the film Judgment at Nuremberg to see one example of how judgment is represented in popular culture.
 Next we will discuss Herbert Morris’s “Persons and Punishment” and his argument that offenders have a right to be punished and that, as a result, society has a duty to punish.
 This argument will be contrasted with a Supreme Court decision, Robinson v.
 California, holding that certain people have a right not to be punished even when they are engaged in socially undesirable behavior.
 We will discuss the sometimes excruciating “costs” of discharging the duty to punish on those who do so.
 Here our text will be Herman Melville’s “Billy Budd.”

-Week 5--On the Limits of Punishment--concludes the seminar by revisiting some of the issues with which we began.
-Are there ways of responding to crime that do not depend as much on the social deployment of pain as those forms of punishment most in vogue today?
+We will also discuss whether there are ways of responding to crime that do not depend as much on the social deployment of pain as those forms of punishment most in vogue today?
 What is the place of reconciliation, forgiveness, mercy, and reintegration in the future of punishment in America?
 Are there some acts which cannot and should not be forgiven?
 Are there some acts which are so heinous that no punishment could ever be adequate?
-Readings for the week may include Toni Morrison, Beloved, and Hannah Arendt, Eichmann in Jerusalem.
+Readings for the week include Toni Morrison, Beloved, and Hannah Arendt, Eichmann in Jerusalem.